Implicit regularization for deep neural networks driven by an Ornstein-Uhlenbeck like process: Intuition of the implicit regularizer, via an Ornstein-Uhlenbeck like analysis

 Crucially, once sufficient time has passed for our quasi-Ornstein-Uhlenbeck process to appropriately converge, the expectation of the 5th term of the update in Equation~\ref{eq:theta_update-intro}, $\E[-2\eta h_i^{j,\theta}h_i^\theta]=-2\eta \E[\sum_{k,\ell} \theta_k \theta_\ell h_i^{j,k} h_i^\ell]$, takes on a very special form.
 Assuming for the sake of intuition that convergence occurs as described in the previous paragraph, we expect each dimension of $\theta$ to be uncorrelated, and thus the sum should consist only of those terms where $k=\ell$, in which case $\E[\theta_k^2]$ should converge to a constant (proportional to the amount of label noise) times $\eta$.
 Namely, the expected value of the 5th term of the Equation~\ref{eq:theta_update-intro} update for $\theta_j$ should be proportional to the average over data points $i$ of $-2\eta^2 \sum_k h_i^{j,k}h_i^k$, and this expression is seen to be exactly $-\eta^2$ times the $j$ derivative of the claimed regularizer of Equation~\ref{eq:regularizer}.
 In short, subject to the Ornstein-Uhlenbeck intuition, the 5th term of the update for $\theta_j$ behaves, in expectation, as though it is performing gradient descent on the regularizer, though with a training rate an additional $\eta$ times slower than the rate of the overall optimization.

-To complete the intuition, note that the rank of the matrix $\E_i[h_i^j h_i^k]$ is at most the number of datapoints, and hence for any over-parameterized network, there will be a large number of directions, $j$, for which $\gamma_j = 0.$ For sufficiently small $\eta$---any value that is significantly smaller than the smallest nonzero $\gamma_j$---the update dynamics will look roughly as follows: after $\gg 1/\eta$ updates, for any directions $k$ and $\ell$ with $\gamma_k, \gamma_{\ell}>0$, we have $\E[\theta_k^2]\approx \E[\theta_{\ell}^2] = \Theta(\eta),$ and for $k \neq \ell,$ we have $\E[\theta_k \theta_{\ell}] = 0.$ The update term responsible for the regularization, $2h_i^{j,\theta}h_i^{\theta}$ will not have a significant effect for the directions, $j$, for which $\gamma_j>0$, as these directions have the significant damping/mean-reversion force and behave roughly as in the Ornstein-Uhlenbeck process, as argued above.
-However, for a direction $j$ with $\gamma_j =0,$ however, there is no restoring force, and the effects of this term will add up, driving $\theta$ in the direction of the implicit regularizer, restricted to the span of dimensions, $j$, for which $\gamma_j=0.$
+To complete the intuition, note that the rank of the matrix $\E_i[h_i^j h_i^k]$ is at most the number of datapoints, and hence for any over-parameterized network, there will be a large number of directions, $j$, for which $\gamma_j = 0.$ For sufficiently small $\eta$---any value that is significantly smaller than the smallest nonzero $\gamma_j$---the update dynamics will look roughly as follows: after $\gg 1/\eta$ updates, for any directions $k$ and $\ell$ with $\gamma_k, \gamma_{\ell}>0$, we have $\E[\theta_k^2]\approx \E[\theta_{\ell}^2] = \Theta(\eta),$ and for $k \neq \ell,$ we have $\E[\theta_k \theta_{\ell}] = 0.$ The update term responsible for the regularization, $2h_i^{j,\theta}h_i^{\theta}$ will not have a significant effect for the directions, $j$, for which $\gamma_j>0$, as these directions have significant damping/mean-reversion force and behave roughly as in the Ornstein-Uhlenbeck process, as argued above.
+However, for a direction $j$ with $\gamma_j =0,$ there is no restoring force, and the effects of this term will add up, driving $\theta$ consistently in the direction of the implicit regularizer, restricted to the span of dimensions, $j$, for which $\gamma_j=0$.
+The full proof of Theorem~\ref{thm:main} is stated in Appendix~\ref{main-theorem-proof}.